RuiAAPeres/NSPortoWorkshop/README.md

 * Architecture: both MVC and MVVM.
 I will try to cover them, where it makes sense, so you can have a taste of both.
 * Cocoapods: this will be a small addendum but that makes our life utterly simpler.

-These described above is where I will focus primarily my attention.
+These topics, described above, are where I would focus primarily my attention.
+I would like as well to show some bits and pieces from `Core Animation` + Animation in iOS:

+* What can you actually do with it.
+* What's the difference between an implicit and an explicit animation and when to use one over the other.
+* Delving into the `UIView`'s backing layer for simple and yet useful things like: `cornerRadius`, `borderColor`.
+* What can you do with Pop from Facebook.
+* Using UIKit Dynamics for fun and profit.